-In non-renewed hydroponic culture of strawberry, several allelochemicals were found to be 392 exuded from roots and BA was one of them (Kitazawa et al. 2005).
-Due to continuous 393 394 accumulation of these allelochemicals including BA in the culture solution, plant roots become injured impairing water and mineral nutrient uptake and thus growth and normal activity of roots 395 are hampered.
+In non-renewed hydroponic culture of strawberry, several allelochemicals were found to be exuded from roots and BA was one of them (Kitazawa et al., 2005).
+Due to continuous accumulation of these allelochemicals including BA in the culture solution, plant roots become injured impairing water and mineral nutrient uptake and thus growth and normal activity of roots are hampered.
 Subsequently, the growth and yield of strawberry decreased.
-Research reports 396 suggested several ways to eliminate these allelochemicals from the culture solution (Asao et al. 397 1998; Asao et al. 2004a; Kitazawa et al. 2005, 2007; Asao et al. 2008; Asaduzzaman et al. 2012; 398 399 Mondal et al. 2013, 2015).
+Research reports suggested several ways to eliminate these allelochemicals from the culture solution (Asao et al., 1998; Asao et al., 2004a; Kitazawa et al., 2005, 2007; Asao et al., 2008; Asaduzzaman et al., 2012; Mondal et al., 2013, 2015).

-401 Our previous studies suggested that ED of nutrient solution using direct current could mitigate 402 autotoxicity of plants in closed hydroponic culture (Asao et al. 2008; Asaduzzaman et al, 2012), but these methods had some troubles such as degradation of Fe-EDTA, low concentration of 403 Ca^{2+} in the treated culture solution, decrease in solution pH and increase in solution temperature.
-404 In order to overcome these problems, we modified the ED electrode and also power source from 405 DC to AC.
-In our present study, we used AC-ED electrode to compare its efficiency with 406 previously used DC-ED electrode to decompose autotoxic chemicals in non-renewed culture 407 solution of strawberry.
-408
+Our previous studies suggested that ED of nutrient solution using direct current could mitigate autotoxicity of plants in closed hydroponic culture (Asao et al., 2008; Asaduzzaman et al., 2012), but these methods had some limitations such as degradation of Fe-EDTA, decrease the concentration of Ca2+ in treated culture solution, decrease in solution pH and increase in solution temperature.
+In order to overcome these limitations, we modified the ED electrode and also power source from DC to AC.
+In our present study, we used AC-ED electrode to compare its efficiency with previously used DC-ED electrode to decompose autotoxic chemicals in non-renewed culture solution of strawberry.

-Suitable electrolysis conditions (2.0 amperes and 18.0 volts) for DC-ED electrode to degrade BA 410 were investigated in the earlier studies (Asaduzzaman et al. 2012).
-However, for AC-ED 411 machine suitable electric condition was not determined.
-Therefore, we examined three 412 frequencies (500 Hz, 1000 Hz and 1500 Hz) against the degradation of BA.
-In all cases 413 frequencies 50% duty ratio, 2.0 ampere and 14.0 volts were maintained.
-All these three 414 frequencies were equally effective for degradation of BA (Fig. 1).
-However, the gradual rise of 415 416 culture solution temperature was recorded in the higher frequency (1500 Hz).
-This increased 417 temperature may negatively affect the plant root growth and development.
-Recent studies reported that temperature at the root-zone influences the growth and chemical composition of 418 many plants (Adebooye et al. 2010; Malik et al. 2013; Yan et al. 2013; Sakamoto and Suzuki 419
+Suitable electrolysis conditions (2.0 amperes and 18.0 volts) for DC-ED electrode to degrade BA were investigated in the earlier studies (Asaduzzaman et al., 2012).
+However, for AC-ED machine suitable electric condition was not determined.
+Therefore, we examined three frequencies (500 Hz, 1000 Hz and 1500 Hz) against the degradation of BA.
+In all cases frequencies, 50% duty ratio, 2.0 ampere and 14.0 volts were maintained.
+All these three frequencies were almost equally effective for degradation of BA (Fig. 1).
+However, the gradual rise of culture solution temperature was recorded in the higher frequencies (1000 and 1500 Hz).
+This increased temperature may negatively affect the plant root growth and development.
+Recent studies reported that temperature at the root-zone influences the growth and chemical composition of plants (Adebooye et al., 2010; Malik et al., 2013; Yan et al., 2013; Sakamoto and

-2015a, 2015b).
-The high root-zone temperature (about 30 °C) for strawberry in a deep flow technique hydroponic system decreased oxygen consumption and cell viability of the roots, resulting in withering of the plants (Sakamoto et al. 2016).
-Therefore, in our studies, ED of benzoic acid without an augmented temperature in culture solution, use of 500 Hz frequency would be suitable.
+Suzuki, 2015a, 2015b).
+The high root-zone temperature (about 30 °C) for strawberry in a deep flow technique hydroponic system decreased oxygen consumption and cell viability of the roots, resulting in withering of the plants (Sakamoto et al., 2016).
+Therefore, in our studies suggested that, ED of benzoic acid using lower frequency (500 Hz) would be suitable without an augmented temperature in culture solution.